covjson/specification/profiles.md

 ### 2.9.
 MultiPolygon

-- A MultiPolygon domain must have the axis `"composite"` where the coordinates are Polygons.
+- A MultiPolygon domain must have the axis `"composite"` where the values are Polygons.
-- The axis `"composite"` must have the geometry type `"Polygon"` and the components `"x","y"`.
+- The axis `"composite"` must have the composite type `"Polygon"` and the components `"x","y"`.
-- A MultiPolygon domain may have the axes `"z"` and `"t"` which both must have a single coordinate only.
+- A MultiPolygon domain may have the axes `"z"` and `"t"` which both must have a single value only.

 Example:
 ```js